dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 devoid of coping mechanisms when I leave, all while people are pushed out of my life while i'm at home, so that no one sees what i actually go through.
-They specifically refuse to respond to any argument I make in writing *FOR LEGAL REASONS* and to cover their own asses because they fear what people would think if I am to be believed.
+They specifically refuse to respond to any argument I make in writing *for legal reasons*and to cover their own asses because they fear what people would think if I am to be believed.
 I'm not trying to point fingers, but I need people to accept how things are, *so that things can change*.
 Right now, that's not happening and my